See No Evil (2006 film)

 See No Evil is a 2006 slasher film directed by Gregory Dark, written by Dan Madigan, produced by Joel Simon, and starring professional wrestler Kane (Glenn Jacobs).
-It is the first major film produced by WWE Films and was released by Lionsgate on May 19, 2006.
+The first major film produced by WWE Films, it was shot at Warner Roadshow Studios, Gold Coast, Australia.

-The film went through many different working titles before the final title of See No Evil was chosen.
 The original working title of the film was Eye Scream Man, but was later changed to The Goodnight Man, then Goodnight before settling on See No Evil.

+See No Evil was released on May 19, 2006, by Lionsgate.
+The film was panned by critics and grossed $18.8 million against a budget of $8 million.
+A sequel, titled See No Evil 2, was released on DVD on October 21, 2014.

 Plot

 Officer Frank Williams and his partner Blaine investigate an abandoned house, where they find a young woman with her eyes ripped out.
-A large figure with an axe then murders Blaine and Frank has his arm chopped off before he is able to shoot the attacker in the head.
+A large figure with an axe then murders Blaine whilst Frank has his arm chopped off before he is able to shoot the attacker in the head.
 Afterwards, detectives find seven bodies in the house, all of which have had their eyes ripped out.

 Four years later, Frank and his partner Hannah take a group of delinquents - Christine, Kira, Michael, Tyson, Zoe, Melissa, Richie, and Russell to clean up the abandoned Blackwell Hotel in order to turn it into a homeless shelter, as explained by the owner Margaret.

 That night, while Michael, Zoe, Russell, and Melissa go upstairs to the penthouse, Tyson and Richie decide to look for the previous owner's safe, and find what appears to be the body of a recently deceased man.
 Richie panics and runs off, only to be dragged into an elevator with a hook by Jacob Goodnight.
 When Margaret mentions the elevator is being used, Hannah goes to check on the group, but is killed in the elevator.
 Christine tries to help Kira escape the hotel, but Jacob attacks Kira with his hook and drags her into a dumbwaiter.
 Christine and Frank go upstairs to find the others, and run into Tyson who tells them what happened to Richie.
 Frank realizes it must be Jacob and is then pulled into the ceiling by the hook and killed.